-I made the video below for one of my Skype coaching clients.
+I made the video below for one of my online coaching clients.
 He was having neck/shoulder pain, and trouble breathing freely while driving nearly 200 miles a day for work.
 This is way too much driving—too much confined sitting!— but at present there was no way to change that part of his life.
 But he could change how he was sitting in his car.

 I suggested three main adjustments to his sitting position:

 fill in the “bucket” with a towel to make his seat as firm as possible.

 wedge his buttocks as far back as possible into the crease between seat and seat back, to distribute the weight of his torso more forward on his thighs.

 place a small cushion behind his diaphragm, to support his spine for better breathing.
 I like the one called “Baxter” at Bucky.com.
 But since making the video I’ve started using a sawed-off piece of swim noodle.
 It works great!

 These suggestions made him sit taller in the seat, but luckily there was enough headroom in the car to accommodate the change.
 Otherwise, it would have been time for a new car.